 - Manufacturing Companies

 In manufacturing industries, IoT-enabled Asset Tracking controls the overall manufacturing process and reduces workload by automatic and reliable tracking of assets during all the production phases.
-It also monitors all the complex functions in real-time so as to detect potential error and ensure that the entire process is streamlined.
+It also monitors all the complex functions in real-time to detect potential error and ensures if the entire process is going well.

-By attaching tags with doctors or staff, entry and exit can be recorded and instantly stored in the database.
+By attaching tags with doctors or staff, hospital management can record the entry and exit.
 Along with that, administrators and facility managers can have accurate information about the location of doctors or staff in the hospital.
 Moreover, you can attach tags with highly valuable medicines and machinery to keep a track of it.

 With automated alerts and notifications, it’s easy to dispatch the closet asset to the patient in need.

 As soon as a vehicle enters the warehouse, the warehouse manager can identify the shipment and place it on the right platform.
 The same process applies to human resources and stillage.
 Forklifts used in the transfer come with sensors that direct them on the designated route with safety rules.
 The in-built navigation system provides current inventory and stock location data to shorten the searching process and ensure if assets are in a proper place.